Canon M6 versus Canon M100

 Both the M6 and the M100 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The M6 replaced the earlier Canon M5, while the M100 followed on from the Canon M10.

-So what is the bottom line?
-Is the Canon M6 better than the Canon M100 or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon M6 or the Canon M100 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Faster burst: Shoots at higher frequency (9 vs 6.1 flaps/sec) to capture the decisive moment.